mariaarnesson/the_history_of_the_guitars/README.md

     - The Contact page link has been pressed and confirmed to take the user to the Contact page.

 - Footer:
-    - Hover over each link has been made.
-The effect has been confirmed to be correct.
+    - It has been verified that the footer is displayed as expected.
     - After clicking on the icons: Facebook, Twitter, Instagram, Pinterest, it was confirmed that they open social media pages in separate browser tabs.

 ### Home Page